BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aquinas.md

 - Mistakely thinks that Aristotle thought that only virtue of character is a real virtue
 - Reciprocity of the virtues - each virtue requires each of the others
 - The Naturalism is true.
 Human functionis to be guided by practical reason
+- Aquinas marks three aspects of natural law, corresponding to three elements of human nature